adrpar/asciidoctor-confluence-adf/README.md

 ### Using in a Ruby Application

 To use the Asciidoctor ADF converter, include it in your Ruby application and specify the `adf` backend.
-Here’s a basic example:
+Here's a basic example:

 ```ruby
 require 'asciidoctor'